-While it is difficult for the econometrician to measure changes in the market's perceived likelihood and severity of a freeze, there is one instance in which this is straightforward to do, that is, when a freeze actually occurs.
+A better alternative would be to project FCOJ returns on the changes in the market's perception of the likelihood and severity of a freeze.
+While this variable is unobservable, there is one instance in which this is straightforward to do - when a freeze actually occurs.
 In this case, the likelihood is probability one and the severity of the freeze maps to the temperature level.
 Even in this simplified case, the temperature level is just one of two pieces of information.
 The other piece is the length of time at each temperature level, which we discuss in the next subsection.
-Of course, market participants have access to greater information such as verbal assessments of the probable freeze damage.
+Of course, market participants have access to greater information such as verbal assessments of the probable freeze damage, the particular timing of the freeze as it relates to the harvesting period, etc.